lijubjohn/cassandra_study/cassandra.md

 ### Batch

+* Batch operations for both single partition and multiple partitions ensure atomicity.
+* Single partition batch operations are atomic automatically, while multiple partition batch operations require the use of a batchlog to ensure atomicity.
+* Multiple partition batch operations often suffer from performance issues, and should only be used if atomicity must be ensured.
+* Batching can be effective for single partition write operations
+* Good reasons for batching operations
+  - Inserts, updates or deletes to a single partition when atomicity and isolation is a requirement
+  - Ensuring atomicity for small inserts or updates to multiple partitions when inconsistency cannot occur.
+* Poor reasons for batching operations
+  - Inserting or updating data to multiple partitions, especially when a large number of partitions are involved.
+* All the statements processed in a BATCH statement timestamp the records with the same value.
+The operations may not perform in the order listed in the BATCH statement.
 * Batches are used to atomically execute multiple CQL statements - either all will fail or all will succeed
 * Only modification statements (INSERT, UPDATE, or DELETE) may be included in a batch
 * One common use case is to keep multiple denormalized tables containing the same data in sync